 Evening Prayer is said in the church every Monday at 5.30 pm.

-St James’ Church and grounds are open during the day for private prayer, or to just sit to enjoy the peace and tranquillity of this ancient place: please observe social distancing.
+St James’ Church and grounds are also open during the day for private prayer, or to just sit to enjoy the peace and tranquility of this ancient place.